Italian torpedo boat Sagittario (1936): Action off Crete

 On 21 May 1941 Sagittario was assigned the escort of the 2nd Motor Sailing Flotilla, a convoy of 22 Greek caïques carrying the 2nd Battalion of the 85th Mountain Regiment (II/85) from the German 5th Mountain Division from Milos to Heraklion, in support of the German paratroopers efforts in Crete.
 The 1st Motor Sailing Flotilla, a previous convoy bound to Maleme, suffered heavy losses and was forced to sail back the night before by Force D, a British cruiser squadron, despite the spirited defense put up by the Italian torpedo boat Lupo.
 News of this setback caused the recall of the 2nd Motor Sailing Flotilla, but these orders did not reach it until 09:30 on the 22nd, when the small vessels were approximately 25 mi off Milos.

 Another British cruiser squadron, Force C, comprising three cruisers and four destroyers and commanded by Rear Admiral Edward Leigh Stuart King, was meanwhile in the area, searching for a reported second German flotilla attempting to gain a foothold on Crete.
 Force C spotted Sagittario at 10:00.
 King decided to engage, but Sagittario laid a smoke screen, launched torpedoes and exchanged fire with the British force, trying to lure them away from the convoy position.
 Indeed, King was unaware that a major enemy convoy was ahead of his force until 11:00.
 Eventually, the 2nd Motor Sailing Flotilla and its escort managed to slip away undamaged.
 King's warships, despite their failure to destroy the German troop transports, had succeeded in forcing the Axis to abort the landing by their mere presence at sea.
 King, knowing that his ships were low on anti-aircraft ammunition and feeling that he had achieved his main objective, ordered Force C to withdraw.
 As it headed south, the cruiser Naiad was badly damaged and Carlisle set on fire by German bomber aircraft.
 Admiral Cunningham later criticised King, saying that the safest place during the air attack was amongst the flotilla of caïques.
-Sagittario fired 56 rounds for a total of 23 salvos.
+Sagittario fired 56 rounds for a total of 23 salvos and 10 single shots.

 For this action Cigala-Fulgosi was awarded the Gold Medal of Military Valour.

 1942–1943

 On the first hours of 8 February 1942, British submarine Proteus torpedoed Sagittario without success at position 38°41′N 20°30′E, off the Greek island of Lefkada.
-Sagittario reacted and rammed Proteus in the consequent counter-attack.
-Both units were damaged, but survived the encounter.
+Sagittario reacted and aimed to ram Proteus in the consequent counter-attack.
+Proteus turned towards Sagittario to minimize the possibility of a ram and passing alongside the port hydroplane of Proteus damaged Sagittario bow before it broke off.

 Between 11 and 17 August, Sagittario took part of two successive convoys, the first escorting the Italian cargo ships Sibilla and Albachiara from Benghasi to Tobruk, and later the German merchant Menes from Tobruk to Piraeus.
 Both convoys dodged a torpedo attack from the British submarine Taku.

 On 19 October, Sagittario rescued the survivors of the Italian destroyer Giovanni da Verrazzano, torpedoed and sunk by the British submarine Unbending.